10 Best Fonts For Logos: Top Recommended Fonts For a Clean and Minimalistic Logo Design

-While there could be hundreds of minimal fonts available out there, here we have come down to a quick cheat-sheet of 10 best-recommended fonts for a clean and minimalistic logo design–
+While there could be hundreds of minimal fonts available out there, here we have come down to a quick cheat-sheet of 10 best logo fonts for a clean and minimalistic logo design–

 Each font has been given a brief description and a supporting image for better clarity.

 This font, while has a warm and caring touch just by the look of it, also does not compromise on functionality and utility.
 One of the best fonts for logo design, Brandon Grotesque is essentially a sans serif type font, from a family of six weights plus matching italics and was designed by Hannes von Döhren in 2009/10.

 Essentially based on geometric forms that are optically corrected for better legibility, this professional typography font is armed to nail any logo in its complex, professional look.
 Brandon Grotesque also does wonders for contemporary brands and their logos.